ngol0/advanced-DL-learning/README.md

 # Advanced Deep Learning with Tensorflow - Courses by DeepLearning.ai
 ## Introduction
 This is the projects done after every module in the 2 courses provided by Andrew Ng's DeepLearning.ai, including: [Advanced Computer Vision](https://www.coursera.org/learn/advanced-computer-vision-with-tensorflow/) and [Deep Generative Modelling](https://www.coursera.org/learn/generative-deep-learning-with-tensorflow/).
-There are 4 projects in total for 4 different topics.
-The project details could be found below.
+Each course has 4 projects in total for 4 different topics.
+The project details for relevant topics could be found below.
 The topics and models covered in each module include:

 * #### Transfer Learning and Style Learning:
   - transfer learning with ResNet50, object localization model architecture, evaluating object localization.